Cravings can be a diet’s worst enemy.

 - Low-Carb Diet

-Although many people are sceptical about low-carb diets and refer to it as a “fad”, studies have actually shown that people who have been on them for 1 – 2 years have far less cravings than they ever had.
+Although many people are sceptical about low-carb diets and refer to it as a “fad”, studies have actually shown that people who have been on them for 1 – 2 years have far fewer cravings than they ever had.
 This includes cravings for sweets and carbs, as well as fatty foods.

 - The Manna Solution